react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 ### Rule processor

-To customize the format of exported rules, use the `ruleProcessor` configuration option.
+To customize the output for individual rules, use the `ruleProcessor` configuration option.
 Rules will only be passed to the provided processor function if they first pass [validation](#validation).
 The function will be called like this:

 ```ts
 ruleProcessor(rule, { escapeQuotes, fieldData, ...otherOptions });
 ```

 The first argument is the `RuleType` object from the query.
-The second argument is a `ValueProcessorOptions` object. `escapeQuotes` is `true` or `false` when appropriate as determined by the internal `formatQuery` logic (generally speaking, quotes are escaped for string values and not escaped otherwise, as when values represent field names). `fieldData` is the corresponding `Field` object from the `fields` array, if one was passed to `formatQuery`.
+The second argument is a `ValueProcessorOptions` object. `escapeQuotes` is `true` or `false` when appropriate as determined by the internal `formatQuery` logic (generally speaking, quotes are escaped for string values and not escaped otherwise—as when values represent field names). `fieldData` is the corresponding `Field` object from the `fields` array if it was passed to `formatQuery`.
 Other options are copied directly from the `formatQuery` options, or the default value if not specified.

 The default rule processors for each format are available as exports from `react-querybuilder`:

 - `defaultRuleProcessorCEL`
 - `defaultRuleProcessorElasticSearch`
+- `defaultRuleProcessorJSONata`
 - `defaultRuleProcessorJsonLogic`
 - `defaultRuleProcessorMongoDB`
 - `defaultRuleProcessorSpEL`